-- Baby boomers are five times more likely to have Hepatitis C. - The longer people live with Hepatitis C, the more likely they are to develop serious, life-threatening liver disease. - Getting tested can help people learn if they are infected and get them into lifesaving care and treatment.
+- Baby boomers (born between 1945-1965) are five times more likely to have Hepatitis C. - The longer people live with Hepatitis C, the more likely they are to develop serious, life-threatening liver disease. - Getting tested can help people learn if they are infected and get them into lifesaving care and treatment.